MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 You will need the gateway to trigger your UI flow from an [event, schedule, or button flow.](../getting-started.md#types-of-flows) on a remote device.

 >[!TIP]
->The gateway isn't required if you only want to create, edit, and test your UI flows on your device.
+>The gateway isn't required if you only want to create, edit, and test your flows on your device.

 [Install the on-premises data gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install), if you need it.